 Perfect Candied Nuts

 Want to learn how to make perfect candied nuts?
-I’m sharing my tips and tricks for getting them clear, glossy and crunchy.
+These tricks and tips will get them clear, glossy and crunchy.
 These really are the best candied nuts out there!

 Today I’m sharing a recipe requested by a reader just like you!
 They asked me to come up with a candied nut recipe that was crunchy and clear, not cloudy and clumpy.